oracle-livelabs/developer/redwood-extensions/workspace/workspace.md

 ### Objectives

 In this lab, you will:
-* Access Oracle Visual Builder
+* Access Oracle Visual Builder Studio
 * Create a new workspace

-*This is the "fold" - below items are collapsed by default*

 ## Task 1: Access Visual Builder and Create a Workspace